 JOHN WALTON GILL (1898-1918)

 36880 Private John Walton Gill, 7th Battalion, the East Yorkshire Regiment died of wounds 3 December 1918 and is buried in Hamsterley (St. James) Churchyard, near Bishop Auckland, County Durham.
-He was 20 years old and is commemorated on the Woodland War Memorial and the memorial plaque in St. John the Baptist Church, Lynesack.
+He was 20 years old and is commemorated on the Woodland War Memorial and the memorial plaque in St. John the Evangelist Church, Lynesack.

 - John Walton born 1898